Australia Garden Village: Planning and construction

-The planning map of the Australian Villa at that time shows that it was equipped with facilities such as an entertainment city, a yacht club, and a school.

 In 1991, Chaoshan businessman Hu Yaozhi returned to China to invest and established a textile factory in Guangzhou through a Sino-foreign joint venture.
 Hu provided the capital, while the Guangzhou Economic and Technical Cooperation Office handled technical support and recruitment.
 Wu Kaiming, a fellow Chaoshan native and an employee of the Cooperation Office, later joined Hu's company as its designated Chinese representative.

-In 1992, based on Wu Kaiming's recommendation, Hu Yaozhi purchased 10 plots of land totaling 986 mu (approximately 657,000 square meters) for the future development of Australia Villa.
+In 1992, based on Wu Kaiming's recommendation, Hu Yaozhi purchased 10 plots of land totaling 986 mu (approximately 657,000 square meters) for the future development of Australia Garden Village.
 The land was acquired at a price of over 60,000 yuan per mu.
 Hu went on to invest around 200 million yuan to establish the Guangzhou Australia and America Real Estate Development Company.
-He appointed Wu Kaiming as deputy general manager and officially launched the Australia Villa project.
+He appointed Wu Kaiming as deputy general manager and officially launched the Australia Garden Village project.
 During this period, Hu also secured a number of loans or issued loan guarantees through various banks to support the development.

-Australian Villa was originally conceived as a high-end residential complex that integrated living, leisure, and entertainment.
+Australia Garden Village was originally conceived as a high-end residential complex that integrated living, leisure, and entertainment.
 The planned construction area covered approximately 202,990 square feet and included amenities such as supermarkets, hotels, hunting grounds, entertainment centers, camping and training facilities, water resorts, and elite schools.
 The development comprised 292 buildings and thousands of commercial housing units, divided into zones A, B, C, D, EA, and a separate villa section.

-In 1996, the Australian-American development company launched a major real estate advertising campaign in Guangzhou, featuring celebrity endorsements to promote the "Australian Villa" project.
+In 1996, the Australian-American development company launched a major real estate advertising campaign in Guangzhou, featuring celebrity endorsements to promote the "Australia Garden Village" project.
 At the time, units were priced at around 3,000 yuan per square meter, marketed with the concept of a natural, pollution-free vacation lifestyle.
-To accelerate sales, the company offered buyers an attractive payment plan: interest-free installments over 20 years, with a down payment of 38,000 yuan and monthly payments of just 488 yuan.
+To accelerate sales, the company offered a special payment plan: interest-free installments over 20 years, with a down payment of 38,000 yuan and monthly payments of just 488 yuan.
 By November 1997, approximately 1,800 units had been sold; by 1998, that number had grown to over 2,000.
 In total, more than 3,000 homes were eventually sold.
 Of these, 2,483 buyers had their purchase information verified, registered, and filed with government regulatory authorities.
 However, around 1,000 owners had yet to complete registration.
 According to another set of official data, a total of 2,386 units were sold, with 865 contracts later terminated and 139 suspended.